gulshankumarpatlekonverge/GIT-Course/README.md

 git commit -m ["Initial Commit"]  -m ["Initial Commit Description"] : to save the changes of files locally.

-git push : to push code into the remote repository
+git push : to push code into the remote repository (git push origin master: to push code to the master branch).

+# Initializing empty repository and pushing it to github
+git init: to initialize empty repository locally on your system.

+git remote add origin [github url] : to add or make a connection to the remote repository to add local changes into it.